IIShortyII/resistector-connect/README.md

 9. License

 ## Introduction
+Resistector Connect is the software part of my master thesis at LMU Munich Media Informatics.
-Resistector Connect is an application for monitoring and data acquisition from multiple Raspberry Pis over a network.
-The application includes a main control interface that pings clients and collects data from them, along with a graphical user interface for visualizing the collected data.
+It monitors and controls data flow from multiple Raspberry Pis over a network.
+Allowing to see and work with the data in plot charts and a WebApp.
+It is based on an ADS1263 ADC and Raspberry Pi 4s.

 ## Prerequisites
 - Raspberry Pi with Raspbian OS